FirelyTeam/simplifier-jurisdictions/pe/introduction.md

 Stakeholders in Peru's FHIR adoption include government entities, academia, and enterprises, all contributing to the progress towards a more integrated and interoperable healthcare system.

-*It is clear that while there is a mandate and advocacy for FHIR, practical application and development are still ongoing.*
+It is clear that while there is a mandate and advocacy for FHIR, practical application and development are still ongoing.

+*The above summary is based on the answers to the [State of FHIR survey 2023](https://fire.ly/blog/fhir-maturity-and-adoption-around-the-world/) from Styp Canto Rondón, HL7 Perú.*